SimplexDev/PersonalCRM/README.md

 1. Run ```rake db:test:prepare``` then ```rspec```

 For Heroku testing:
-log in with username: aol3@aol.com    pw: topsecret
+log in with username: admin@testing.com    pw: pword456

 ## Built With: